MohitAswani/DataStructuresAndAlgorithms/15_BinarySearchTrees/1_Introduction.md

 * AVL is very strict about the balance in the tree.

 * Red-black tree is not strict about the balance.
-In generally this is used more.
+In generally red black tree is used more.